hapcha/hapcha-tag/README.md

 ## How can I see what Hapcha tags can do?
 In this version, we've added a "tests" folder which implements the above examples of storing single, multiple and recipe foods in a single string.
 Youc an run those tests in node.js or copy the code and use them as examples.

+## Where else are Hapcha Tags used?
+Whilst developed initally for the [Hapcha app](https://hapcha.com), Hapcha Tags are free, open-source and available for anyone to implement and use.
+We even have a [web app](https://hapcha.com/tag-designer/) where you generate your own QR Codes for food products using a UI.
+We're reallye scited to announce that Hapcha Tags bare bnow also used in [Bygram](https://bygram.co.uk), a refill supermarket in London, UK to help consumers save information on what they fill their tubs with!

+If you're working on a project with Hapcha Tags, let us know and we can feature you here.
+Whilst GitHub manages the technical implementation of the HapchaTag, it is our hope that the standards behind the Hapcha Tag will be steered by a committee of organizations that use Hapcha Tags. if you or your organization would be interested in steering the future of the format with us, let us know!